 Much of the process in determining a player’s overall future potential comes from an imperfect combination of first-hand scouting observation, conversations with a prospect’s coaches, review of game video(s) to pick up on tools and tendencies, and an amount of (educated, though obviously subjective) guess-work involved in trying to determine what type of player that prospect may become in a year or two.
 But there are certain quantifiable, objective, and measurable traits that go into determining an OFP as well, and we’ve put together a simple table categorizing those tools and traits in a broad way:

-Obviously, every OFP number is ultimately a highly educated guess, and as such, we’re going to get some of ’em wrong.
-We’ll be lower on certain guys than maybe you are, and higher on others; some guys on which we slap a 2 OFP may develop late, exceed our expectations, and wind up at Division I programs.
-Some solid 4 OFP Division I candidates may regress and fall back down a grade or two for whatever reason; it goes without saying that baseball can be a particularly tough and unforgiving sport in that way.
-But if we see a prospect multiple times across his one- or two-year junior college career, and the player develops (or regresses) significantly, we’ll update the overall future potential grade on their scouting report accordingly, and tell you why we came to that conclusion.
-You’ll be able to see both old and new OFP grades listed alongside all the video, data, and scouting notes, so you can broadly understand the context of the prospect’s development path during junior college, and where they may be headed next.
+Obviously, every OFP number is ultimately a highly educated guess, and as such, from time to time, we’re going to see prospects differently than you.
+We’ll be lower on certain guys than you are, and higher on others; some guys on which we slap a 2 OFP will develop late, exceed our expectations, and wind up at Division I programs.
+Some solid 4 OFP Division I candidates will regress and fall back down a grade or two for whatever reason; it goes without saying that baseball can be a particularly tough and unforgiving sport in that way, and scouting 18- and 19-year-old kids is an imperfect science, to put it mildly.
+But as we see a prospect multiple times across his junior college career, and the player develops (or regresses) significantly, we’ll update the overall future potential grade on their scouting report accordingly, and tell you why and how we came to that conclusion.
+You’ll be able to see both old and new OFP grades listed alongside all the video, data, and scouting notes, so you can broadly understand the context of the prospect’s development path during junior college, thus providing at least an educated guess about where they may be headed next.